Abandolon/my_board_game_collection/README.md

 - analyzing documentation from new API service
 - front end design

+#Technology Used

+- Ruby on Rails (Ruby: 2.6.1; Rails: 5.2.3)
+- PostgreSQL

 #Additional Features Planned

-* Intergrate barcode scanner to make API call and retieve data
+- [ ] Intergrate barcode scanner to make API call and retieve data
-* Allow for multiple users
+- [ ] Allow for multiple users
-* Create a "Meet-up" feature to connect users in the same city who wish to play
+- [ ] Create a "Meet-up" feature to connect users in the same city who wish to play
-* Connect to Amazon Affiliates to facilitate purchse of board games
+- [ ] Connect to Amazon Affiliates to facilitate purchse of board games
-* Connect to 3D Model website to offer my service to print board-game related objects
+- [ ] Connect to 3D Model website to offer my service to print board-game related objects

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.